 College graduates who have had a paid internship and received a full-time job offer usually earn a higher salary than a graduate with an unpaid internship.*

 In 2019, JPMorganChase announced a $3 million investment in San Diego through its Advancing Cities initiative.
-Through this initiative, United Way of San Diego County partnered with the San Diego Regional Economic Development Corporation, San Diego Workforce Partnership, San Diego and Imperial Counties Community College Association, and the City of San Diego to build a strong pipeline of local talent, build the capacity of small businesses, create economic equality, and drive inclusive growth.
+Through this initiative, United Way of San Diego County is a partner with the San Diego Regional Economic Development Corporation, San Diego Workforce Partnership, San Diego and Imperial Counties Community College Association, and the City of San Diego to build a strong pipeline of local talent, build the capacity of small businesses, create economic equality, and drive inclusive growth.